-orld Health Organisation's declaration of the COVID - 19 outbreak as a pandemic.
-In FY2021, the Covid-19 pandemic caused a 3-week total shutdown in the group's operations after some of the employees had been infected.
+$of the \ COVID-19\ outbreak\ as\ a\ pandemic.\ In\ FY2021, the\ Covid-19\ pandemic\ caused\ a\ 3-week\ total\ shutdown\ in\ the\ group's\ operations\ after\ some$

 During these 6 months of the 2022 financial year under review, the Group continued operating due to it being in the essential services sector despite various degrees of lockdown and business operating restrictions in wider industry.
 A Covid-19 Risk Mitigation Policy remains in place outlining the preventative measures to be taken to combat the spread of COVID-19.
 The Group has also engaged all its service providers and reduced personal interface.
 The holding of meetings internally and externally was limited to extremely urgent cases and, in any such cases, not more than three people would meet.
-Otherwise, all communication and interaction has been over the distance, online, in memos, notices on notice boards, use of telephones, mobile phones etc.
+Otherwise, all communication and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance, online, in memos, notices on notice and interaction has been over the distance and interaction hasboards, use of telephones, mobile phones etc.